KChen-lab/Monopogen/README.md

 ## 5. Run
-There is a bash script `./test/test.chr20.sh` to run above example in the folder `test`:
+There is a bash script `./test/test.chr20.sh` to run above example in the folder `test`.
+Remember to update the path variable before you run the script!

 ```
 path="XX/Monopogen"